CallMeGreg/gh-security-config/README.md

 ```

 > [!IMPORTANT]
 > Enterprise admins do not inherently have access to all of the organizations in the enterprise.
 You must ensure that your account has the necessary permissions to access the organizations you want to modify.
+To elevate your permissions for an organization, refer to these [GitHub docs](https://docs.github.com/en/enterprise-server@3.15/admin/managing-accounts-and-repositories/managing-organizations-in-your-enterprise/managing-your-role-in-an-organization-owned-by-your-enterprise).

 ## Installation